 All animals have an incredible sense of smell, and so do hogs.
 They can pick up your scent from the wind or the ground.

 A raised tower places you out of eye range.
 Hogs cannot climb trees, which gives you an elevated advantage.
 You can build a temporary tree stand hut or use an elevated tower blind on a designated hunting site.

 A tree stand is especially helpful if you use baits or plan to hunt at night.
 They offer more protection from the elements and are safer than other methods.
-The thrill of the hunt is minimal comparatively as you silently sit for extended hours waiting for the feral swine to stray onto your kill zone
+The thrill of the hunt is minimal comparatively as you silently sit for extended hours waiting for the feral hog to stray onto your kill zone.

 The vantage position you have over the prey is great for accurate shots.
 Typically, any caliber of gun appropriate for deer hunting can be used for tree hog hunting.

 On the ground level, your options are unlimited.
 You can trace the hogs on foot, stalk them while driving, or use blinds.

 Since you are at an increased danger of coming head to head with an angry wild hog, you require a caliber that is quick-acting, such as a short barrel rifle.